 Follow me on Twitter @Doug_Laney

-Category: big-data trends-and-predictions
+Category: data-and-analytics-strategies trends-and-predictions

 Tags: analytics big-data business-intelligence cdo chief-analytics-officer chief-data-officer data-governance data-management data-strategy economics infonomics information information-governance information-management information-strategy innovation value